silentgameplays/Manhunt-fix-Windows-10/README.md

 - Go to C:\Program Files (x86)\Steam\steamapps\common\Manhunt\audio\PC\SCRIPTED\PORN folder and find the file named PORN.RIB and change it to something like p0rn.RIB
 - Go to C:\Program Files (x86)\Steam\steamapps\common\Manhunt\audio\PC\SCRIPTED\CRAPPER folder and find the file named CRAPPER.RIB and change it to something like cr@pper.RIB
 - Go to C:\Program Files (x86)\Steam\steamapps\common\Manhunt\audio\PC\SCRIPTED\CRAPPER folder and find the file named CRAPPER.RIB and change it to something like cr@pper.RIB
+# Fixing audio loops without removing/renaming the files:
+* There is a folder called Manhunt Audio Fix Experimental copy/paste the files from that folder into the Manhunt Directory C:\Program Files (x86)\Steam\SteamApps\common\Manhunt

 # NB!
 For Dual GPU laptops ONLY!Experimental might not work in every case:
 1. Download everything extract.